ManasJayanth/Socialysis/README.md

 # Socialysis
-Socialysis is a visualization tool to visualize your social data.
+Socialysis is a visualization tool to visualize your social data and your connections.

 ## Installation
 Install the npm dependencies